 Downloading can be performed via the LINKS1000 Cellular Communicator (if used) when the conventional telephone line is disconnected.
-If this operation is desired, connect the RING terminal of the LINKS1000 to a LINKS Answer zone.
-(See 2.10 "LINKS Zone Wiring" on page 6.)
-Refer to the LINKS1000 Installation Manual for more information.
+If this operation is desired, connect the RING terminal of the LINKS1000 to a LINKS Answer zone (see Section 2.11 "LINKS Zone Wiring").
+Refer to the LINKS 1000 Installation Manual for more information.

-NOTE:Do not wire LINKS Answer zones on keypad zone terminals.
+Do not wire LINKS Answer zones on keypad zone terminals.